 - GripShift for easy shifting

 - Knobby tires for on-trail control and performance

 Mongoose Status 2.2 is the only full-suspension beginner mountain bike on this list.
 It is the only exception, and I can’t continue without a little disclaimer.
 Don’t expect miracles from a full-suspension bike at this price tag.

-Yes, this bike is more comfortable and better absorbs bumps and vibrations than front suspension-only mountain bikes in this price range.
+Yes, this bike is more comfortable and absorbs bumps and vibrations better than front suspension-only mountain bikes in this price range.

 I mean, it can handle a lot, but I don’t recommend pushing it too far.
-The quality of the frame and components cannot be compared with full suspension bikes around $2000.
+The quality of the frame and components cannot be compared with full suspension bikes for around $2000.

 However, Status 2.2 offers a 21-speed drivetrain so that you can choose the right gear for steep uphills, flat sections, or descents.